On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Introduction

-LVK classifies a GW source as binary comprising of neutron stars (BNS), black holes (BBH) or neutron star-black hole (NSBH) system, according to the inferred mass retrieved from modelling of the detected waveform.
+LVK classifies a GW source as a binary comprising of neutron stars (BNS), black holes (BBH), or neutron star-black hole (NSBH) system, according to the inferred mass retrieved from modelling of the detected waveform.
 The amplitude of the GW strain signal that the detectors measure, $A$, is affected by gravitational lensing magnification by intervening mass along the line-of-sight and the luminosity distance to the source, such that from the inverse square law: $A \propto \sqrt{\mu}/D$ \citep{wang96}.
-Here $\rm \mu$ encodes the magnification caused by gravitational lensing.
+Here $\rm \mu$ is the magnification caused by gravitational lensing.
 The current LVK pipeline defaults to null gravitational lensing intervention, corresponding to magnification of $\rm \mu = 1 $.
-Therefore, if the GW source is actually strongly lensed ($\rm \mu \gg 1 $), LVK source distance posteriors will be biased low.
+Therefore, if the GW source is actually strongly lensed (multiply imaged and thus $\rm \mu \gtrsim 2-10 $), LVK source distance posteriors will be biased low.
 Contextually, the inferred rest-frame mass $\tm$ of the compact objects responsible for the GW emission scales as $m(1+z)=\tm(1+\tz)$ where $m$ and $z$ are the true mass and redshift of the GW source, and $\tm$ and $\tz$ are the mass and redshift inferred with low latency assuming $\mu=1$.
 Hence, the masses inferred assuming $\rm \mu =1 $ require to be revised down if the source is lensed.
-This implies the released LVK event classification based on binary component mass could be biased.
+This implies the released LVK event classification based on binary component mass could be biased (see also \citealt{smith21} for additional details).